top of page

 Here are our tips and recommendations for how to experience the best of the Colonial City:

-5 Tips for Your Trip to Santo Domingo’s Colonial City
+5 Tips for Your Trip to Santo Domingo’s Colonial Zone

 #1 START YOUR DAY EARLY